Powerline

 Australia’s coal-fired electricity generators are retiring.
 Those that are left are ageing, unreliable and expensive to maintain and run around-the-clock.
 They are frequently taken offline to deal with breakdowns and maintenance outages, which puts pressure on the rest of our power grid.

-AEMO expects all of Australia’s coal-fired generators will close by 2038 at the latest, so we’re in a race against the clock to get replacement power online before this happens.
+AEMO is preparing for two-thirds of Australia’s coal-fired generators to close by 2035 so we’re in a race against the clock to get replacement power online before this happens.
 The roadmap confirms that a combination of rooftop solar and community batteries, together with large-scale wind, solar and storage, is our best and most affordable option to keep powering Australia past the end of coal.

 3. Clean energy backed by storage and firming is the lowest-cost way to power our homes and businesses

-AEMO modelled over a thousand different scenarios to determine the lowest-cost way to supply reliable, affordable and clean electricity to Australians.
+AEMO modelled thousands of different scenarios, and consulted with more than 1,400 organisations and experts to determine the lowest-cost way to supply reliable, affordable and clean electricity to Australians while cutting climate pollution.
 The result?
 Renewables, backed by storage.
 This is because solar and wind projects are quick to build, cheap to run, and most importantly, the sun and wind are freely available forever!
 This not only keeps electricity affordable, it protects Australians against international price shocks caused by volatility in the coal, oil and gas markets.

 4. More Aussies will directly benefit from rooftop solar